srizon/token-inspector/README.md

 Token Inspector is a Chrome extension designed for developers and designers to inspect and analyze design tokens and hard-coded CSS values on any webpage.
 It helps ensure design system consistency by identifying violations in real time, with a focus on performance and usability.

-## Features
+## Key Features

-- **Real-time Analysis**: Scans webpages for hard-coded CSS values that should use design tokens.
+- **Detects Hard-Coded CSS Values**: Instantly scans webpages for hard-coded colors, typography, spacing, and border values that should use design tokens.
-- **Categorized Results**: Organizes findings by design system categories (Colors, Typography, Spacing, Border).
+- **Organized by Category**: Groups violations by design system category (Color, Typography, Spacing, Border) for clear review.
-- **Minimal, Modern UI**: Clean, accessible interface with tabbed navigation and detailed violation info.
+- **Minimal, Accessible UI**: Clean, easy-to-use interface with tabbed navigation and detailed violation information.
-- **DevTools Integration**: Adds a dedicated panel in Chrome DevTools for advanced analysis and element highlighting.
+- **Chrome DevTools Panel**: Integrates directly into DevTools for advanced inspection, element highlighting, and inline CSS editing.
-- **Inline CSS Editing**: Click-to-edit functionality for quick CSS value changes directly in the DevTools panel.
-- **Shared Scanning Logic**: Consistent analysis across popup and DevTools via a shared module.
+- **Consistent Scanning Logic**: Uses a shared scanning engine for both popup and DevTools, ensuring reliable results everywhere.
-- **Performance Optimized**: Efficient scanning and caching for minimal page impact.
+- **Performance Focused**: Fast, efficient scanning with minimal impact on page performance.
-- **Test Files Included**: Comprehensive test files for various scenarios.
-- **Lottie Animations**: Smooth, engaging loading animations using Lottie for better user experience.
+- **Comprehensive Test Files**: Includes a variety of test pages to verify detection accuracy and edge cases.

 ## Installation